+These transfer tape labels are so easy to make!
 I love having everything as organized as possible.
 Don’t you?
 That’s why when I learned about this DIY, I was so excited to try it.
 A few months ago, I finally got my crafting cabinets organized and couldn’t be happier with them.

 Don’t you just hate it when your things are not as organized as can be?
 Well, this month, I’m a mission to label all of my baking containers since I managed to organize that cabinet too.

 How To Easily Create Your Own Transfer Tape Labels

 Why go buy labels when you can make them yourself?
 I love learning about DIY hacks that work and are super easy too!
 Why pay for labels if you can make your own!
 You are going to love this one!

 In my kitchen, I have many canisters for various reason.
 I have my display canisters that sit on top of my counters and they are the most expensive and prettiest too.
 Then, I have canisters and plastic containers to store things like flour, sugar, and other condiments I use for baking.
 This is where I started labeling.
 Since they are hidden inside the pantry, I thought it would a good way to test the waters and see what style, color, and typeface I wanted to use for the rest of them.

 This is the type of plastic canister I’m talking about.
 They are perfect for housing all of my baking goods and they stay fresh and clean too!
 I love the lids that snap on.
 Everything stays so fresh and lasts so much longer too.

 This was my first attempt at making these transfer label, and I learned a lot about the do’s and don’ts so it was a good lesson for that I was excited to pass along to you too!
 Let’s get started with the instructions!